 The bitter taste of raw lupin beans comes from their high quinolizidine alkaloid content, such as lupanine.
 These alkaloids are not only bitter but also toxic if consumed in large amounts.

 Because of this, bitter lupin beans have to go through a debittering process before cooking and consumption.
 This process can be achieved by boiling the lupin beans and later soaking them in water for five to ten consecutive days while changing the water daily or twice a day.
-This decreases the alkaloid levels down to safe consumption levels for humans (1).
-Unfortunately, this process also removes various beneficial nutrients from the lupin beans, such as protein, dietary fiber, minerals and vitamins.
+This decreases the alkaloid levels to safe consumption levels for humans (1).
+Unfortunately, this process also removes various beneficial nutrients from the lupin beans, such as protein, dietary fiber, minerals, and vitamins.

-The sweet lupin beans can be soaked in water for only a few hours and then cooked on the stovetop or brined to later be used as snacks.
-Cooked lupin beans can be served with salt, lemon juice, cumin and various other seasonings.
+The sweet lupin beans can be soaked in water for only a few hours and then cooked on the stovetop or brined to be later used as snacks.
+Cooked lupin beans can be served with salt, lemon juice, cumin, and various other seasonings.

 Lupin beans are often ground as a form of processing and served as a side dish after being cooked.

-Jarred, marinated or pickled lupini beans are a popular snack in Italian, Portuguese, Middle Eastern and various other cultures.
+Jarred, marinated, or pickled lupini beans are a popular snack in Italian, Portuguese, Middle Eastern, and various other cultures.

 Appearance and Taste

-Lupini beans are harder on the outside, due to their edible and peelable husks, but have a soft texture on the inside.
+Lupini beans are harder on the outside due to their edible and peelable husks but have a soft texture on the inside.

 Undercooked lupin beans can taste very bitter, while cooked or sweet lupin beans are often described to have a taste similar to that of chickpeas.

-Dry lupin beans can be stored for up to two years in a dry, dark and cool place.
+Dry lupin beans can be stored for up to two years in a dry, dark, and cool place.